-Killarney Homes’ strong vision to build the best in energy-efficient homes for the tropics underpins the our design philosophy and defines our place in the Northern Territory market.
+Killarney Homes’ strong vision to build the best in energy-efficient homes for the tropics underpins our design philosophy and defines our place in the Northern Territory market.

 The HIA-CSR Australian Housing Awards program is unsurpassed in the residential building industry.
 As 2017 Australian winners, we’re proud to tell our story.